Pecillo/SE-ICAO/README.md

 Calculate ICAO address for Swedish Aircrafts

-Quick hack to generate ICAO address for use in FLARM and Transponder devises in Swedish Aircrafts
+Quick hack to generate ICAO address for use in FLARM and Transponder devices in Swedish Aircrafts